soilspectroscopy/ossl-manual/docs/025-modeling.md

 ```

 This type of prediction is somewhat more complex as the function `predict.ossl` needs to overlay
 points (`lon` and `lat`) vs some 62 GeoTIFFs (containing [WorldClim2.1](https://www.worldclim.org/data/worldclim21.html) layers and [MODIS LST](https://doi.org/10.5281/zenodo.1420114) layers).
+In this case the layers are located on a local machine, which significantly speeds up predictions function.

-This is because the calibration model uses both MIR and geographical covariates for prediction, as
+We can look at the variable importance table to try to understand how much the
-shown for example in the variable importance table:
+additional geographical covariate layers help with producing predictions:

 ```r